-When it comes to delivering great customer experiences, contact centres are no exception.
+When it comes to delivering great customer experience, there’d be few other business functions that feel quite the same pressures as call centres (after all, it is what they’re designed to do!)
 Organisations are continuously trying to innovate around providing a superior customer experience, facilitate their queries more efficiently and leave a lasting positive impact.

 Innovation in the traditional contact centre landscape raises challenges due to the complexity of current systems, interoperability of components and increasing operating expenses.
 Many businesses that utilise traditional contact centres depend on human understanding, communication, and point in time decision-making to handle their customer experiences, which can lead to inconsistency, delays and hinder business growth and agility.